understanding-astro/understanding-astro-book/README.md

 ## Chapter 2: Astro Components In-depth

+- ### What you'll learn
+- ### Introduction
+- ### The backbone of Astro
+  - #### The Javascript runtime fatigue
+  - #### Ditching the runtime
+- ### What is an Astro component?

+  - #### An astro component is a .astro file capable of rendering any valid HTML
+  - #### Astro components can be composed to make complex pages
+    - Styles are local by default
+    - The HTML element will always be present
+    - Styles and Scripts are Hoisted
+    - The `<head>` element and its children will not be hoisted
+  - #### Astro components can leverage a powerful templating syntax

+    - Consuming variables
+    - Create dynamic attributes
+    - Dynamic HTML
+    - Dynamic Tags
+    - Revisiting Slots
+    - Not quite JSX

+  - #### Conclusion

 ## Chapter 3: Build your own Component Island

 ## Chapter 4: The Secret Life of Astro Component Islands